Medicare in Missouri

 - A stand-alone Medicare Part D Prescription Drug Plan (PDP) can help you pay your prescription costs.
 A number of Medicare-approved private insurance companies offer Medicare Part D Prescription Drug Plans in Missouri, although plan availability may vary from county to county.
 You may enroll in a stand-alone Medicare Prescription Drug Plan to work alongside your Original Medicare coverage.

-- You can apply for a Medigap (Medicare Supplement) plan to work alongside your Original Medicare coverage.
-A Medigap policy may help pay your out-of-pocket costs for Original Medicare covered services.
+- You can apply for a Medigap (Medicare Supplement) insurance plan to work alongside your Original Medicare coverage.
+A Medigap insurance plan may help pay your out-of-pocket costs for Original Medicare covered services.

 - You may be able to enroll in a Medicare Advantage plan offered in your Missouri county of residence.
 Medicare Advantage, also known as Medicare Part C, offers an alternative way to get to your Original Medicare coverage.